Chicago Loop: Public transportation

 Passenger lines reached seven Loop-area stations by the 1890s, with transfers from one to the other being a major business for taxi drivers prior to the advent of Amtrak in the 1970s and the majority of trains being concentrated at Chicago Union Station across the river in the Near West Side.
 The construction of a streetcar loop in 1882 and the elevated railway loop in the 1890s gave the area its name and cemented its dominance in the city.

 In Metra the Millennium Station, which serves as the Chicago terminal of the Metra Electric District line that goes to University Park, and LaSalle Street Station, which serves as the Chicago terminal of the Rock Island District line bound for Joliet, are in the Loop.
-In addition to the terminals, the Van Buren Street station and Museum Campus/11th Street station on the Electric District line are also in the Loop.
+The Van Buren Street station and Museum Campus/11th Street station on the Electric District line are also in the Loop.
 All stations in the Loop are in Zone A for fare collection purposes.
 The interurban South Shore Line, which goes to South Bend, Indiana, has its Chicago terminal at Millennium Station.

 All lines of the Chicago "L" except the Yellow Line serve the Loop area for at least some hours.
-The State Street Subway and Dearborn Street Subway, respectively parts of the Red Line and Blue Line, are in the Loop area and offer 24/7 service; the Red and Blue Lines are the only rapid transit lines in the United States west of the Appalachian Mountains to offer such service.
+The State Street Subway and Dearborn Street Subway, respectively parts of the Red Line and Blue Line, are in the Loop area and offer 24/7 service.
+The Red and Blue Lines are the only rapid transit lines in the United States west of the Appalachian Mountains to offer such service.
 Bus Rapid Transit has been implemented in the Loop.